alexmrqt/gr-lazyviterbi/README.md

 # GNURadio implementation of the Lazy Viterbi algorithm.

-This module contains a single block which is a drop-in replacement for the Viterbi block of gr-trellis.
+This module contains a three blocks, which are drop-in replacement for the Viterbi block of gr-trellis:
-It implements the Viterbi algorithm for decoding or equalization in the way described in Feldman, Jon & Abou-Faycal, Ibrahim & Frigo, Matteo.
+* Lazy Viterbi: implements the Viterbi algorithm for decoding or equalization in the way described in Feldman, Jon & Abou-Faycal, Ibrahim & Frigo, Matteo.
 (2002).
 A Fast Maximum-Likelihood Decoder for Convolutional Codes.
 Vehicular Technology Conference, 1988, IEEE 38th.
 10.1109/VETECF.2002.1040367.
 This implementation provides a significant speedup at moderate SNRs, but is slower at low SNR.
+* Viterbi: implements the classical Viterbi algorithm.
+This implementation, which is faster than the one present in gr-trellis, is better-suited than Lazy Viterbi for low SNRs.
+* Dynamic Viterbi: Switch between the two implementations mentionned above, depending on SNR.

 One GRC example is provided in the examples/ directory.
 There are also two python scripts :